The Terra Viva Grants Directory brings free funding information to the developing world. Please consider making a donation to support our operations.

 The Neotropical Grassland Conservancy (NGC) provides grants and equipment to students and scientists working in grassland habitats in Latin America.
 Research grants of one year are open to Latin American researchers affiliated with a university, museum, or conservation organization.
 Additionally, the NGC offers equipment grants for conservation science, and small grants to Latin American graduate students doing field projects.
 The NGC describes the amount of funding; eligibility criteria; review process; and application deadlines for each of the three programs.
 Awards range from US$500 to US$5 thousand.
 The application deadline for the research (memorial) grants is 01 March.
 The application deadlines for equipment grants and student grants are 01 April, 01 August, and 01 December.
 Click here

 The British Ecological Society (BES) makes grants to PhD students and postgraduate research assistants to meet the costs of specialist field training courses and to network and publicize their research at workshops and conferences.
 Applicants must be members of BES.
-However, there are no restrictions on nationality or residence of applicants.
-Grants of up to £1 thousand are available.
-The application deadline is 15 March 2023.
-Please be aware that Training and Travel Grants are awarded on a first come, first serve basis.
+However, there are no restrictions on the nationality or residence of applicants.
+Grants of up to £500 are available.
+The program has two funding rounds annually, with deadlines on 10 March and 08 September 2025.
 Training & Travel grants

-The British Ecological Society (BES) makes Research Grants in support of scientific ecological research where there are limited alternative sources of funding.
-Small projects can be awarded up to £5 thousand, and early-career ecologists can apply for funding up to £20 thousand.
+The British Ecological Society (BES) makes small research grants in support of scientific ecological research where there are limited alternative sources of funding.
+Small projects can be awarded up to £5 thousand.
 Applicants must be members of BES.
 However, there are no restrictions on nationality or residence of applicants, or where they carry out their research.
-The application deadline is 15 March 2023.
+The program has two funding rounds annually, with deadlines on 10 March and 08 September 2025.
 More about the Research Grants